outdreamer/build-a-cure/docs/tasks/function_to_do.md

                 - generate beginner answer
                   - generate differences in between structure posited by beginner and actual requirements
                     - meaning assigned to the origin/sequence is unnecessary and even the opposite of what is required (independent samples that are not connected to subsequence samples in the sequence)

                 - advanced question:
                   - wouldnt this take a lot of data points to converge to the actual mean

-        - apply concept of 'probability' to 2d graph problem space
+        - apply concept of 'probability' to 2d graph problem space to solve the problem of 'estimating 2d scalar multiplication or summing of 2d scalar multiplication'

           - probability definition route:
-            - observed x outcomes / all possible outcomes = probability of x outcome
+            - observed x outcomes in proportion to all possible outcomes = probability of x outcome

           - applied concept of 'probability' to 2d graph problem space:
-            - subset of 2d structures (points) compared to total set of 2d structures (points)
+            - subset of 2d structures (points) in proportion to total set of 2d structures (points) = bounded area

   - resolve definitions of components so you can finishing organizing useful structures like combinations of concepts such as "format sequence", "solution automation workflow", "insight path", "reverse-engineer solution from problem requirements or opposite structures", "connect problem & solution"
     - example useful structures with type stacks